 The Kyoto Symposium Organization (KSO) is a California 501(c)3 non-profit corporation founded in 2004 to organize and administer San Diego’s Kyoto Prize Symposium.
-The organization is dedicated to promoting education and expanding the mission of the non-profit, Inamori Foundation, and the Foundation’s Kyoto Prize in North America.

 All activities of the Kyoto Symposium Organization are intended to uphold the ideals of Dr. Kazuo Inamori, who established the Inamori Foundation and the Kyoto Prize.